Page Table of Contents

 Many families go to the traditional rite because they appreciate the sermons there that provide thorough and faithful doctrine and moral teachings, as well as a beautiful uplifting liturgy, sacred music and Gregorian chant.
 They want to be with, and want their children to meet, other sincere Catholics who are serious about educating, living and defending the Church’s moral teachings and catechism.
 Many are home-schoolers with larger families, who have seen the moral collapse in Catholic schools or who brought their children to the Novus Ordo at their local parish and heard sermons containing errors.
 They also may have been persecuted there, for wanting their children to be able to kneel to receive Holy Communion on the tongue.
 If it happens at their parish, parents will question why they should be forced to undergo medical interventions in order to avail themselves and their children to the means of their salvation, the Mass and the Sacraments of Holy Mother Church?

-At one parish that currently offers two rites (Novus Ordo and the Usus Antiquior) in 2022, it was noticed that at the Usus Antiquior (always using the Communion plate which is still mandatory in the old rite), there were eleven altar boys, eight choir members, congregational singing, more community building fellowship after Mass and a Confession lineup, compared to the Novus Ordo Mass where there is one server.
+At one parish that offers two rites (Novus Ordo and the Usus Antiquior), at the Usus Antiquior (always using the Communion plate which is still mandatory in the old rite), there have been eleven altar boys, eight choir members, congregational singing, more community building fellowship after Mass and a Confession lineup, compared to the Novus Ordo Mass where there is one server.
 Why is that?
+In an FSSP parish, some of the parish priests are in the Confessional every Sunday for three hours.

 Pope Benedict XVI declared regarding the traditional Latin mass: “As for the use of the 1962 Missal as a Forma extraordinaria of the liturgy of the Mass, I would like to draw attention to the fact that this Missal was never juridically abrogated and, consequently, in principle, was always permitted” – July 2007 Letter of His Holiness Benedict XVI to the Bishops on the publication of the “Motu Proprio” Summorum Pontificum on the Use of the Roman Liturgy Prior to the Reform of 1970 (https://insidethevatican.com/magazine/editorial/dossier/a-new-papal-document-provokes-controversy/)

-Even Francis made the generous pastoral provisions of granting to the priests of the SSPX the ordinary faculty to hear confessions and conditional faculties to celebrate canonically marriage.
-During the year of mercy Francis said Catholics who attend (did not specify they must be members) the SSPX for whatever reason can receive valid absolution in Confession and then Francis extended this to continue after the year of mercy.
+Even Pope Francis made the generous pastoral provisions of granting to the priests of the SSPX the ordinary faculty to hear confessions and conditional faculties to celebrate marriage canonically.
+During the year of mercy he said that Catholics who attend (did not specify they must be members) the SSPX for whatever reason can receive valid absolution in Confession and then he extended this to continue after the year of mercy.

 Care for particles of the Host: